The River Rother, (RFA Waters)

 - No gaff to be used;

-- No one is to commit any act which might in any way prejudice any rights held by the RFA, or might bring disrepute upon the RFA;
+- No commitment of any act which might in any way prejudice any rights held by the RFA, or might bring disrepute upon the RFA;